 Another distinguishing feature of red blood cells or erythrocytes is that their cytoplasm contains plenty of a biomolecule known as hemoglobin, which is rich in iron.
 Thanks to hemoglobin, red cells can not only bind oxygen but they also get their characteristic red color.

 One of the biggest challenges that human bodies have to deal with is fighting external infection.
 And that is what the specialized cell Leukocyte or white blood cells are there for.
 They are responsible for keeping the body free from infection.

 How do leukocyte cells keep the human body free from infection?
 They do so by locating the microbes that have entered the human body and then they destroy them.

-These cells are, therefore, highly mobile as they can stay in one place in order to carry out their important function.
-Otherwise, they could not respond and treat infection effectively.
+These cells are, therefore, highly mobile as they can stay in one place in order to carry out their important functions.
+Otherwise, they could not respond and treat the infection effectively.
 They use their high mobility for two main interlinked reasons.
 First, the move so they can locate the microbes.
 But their movements do not stop just once they have found the microbes.
 They often have to push through capillary walls, so they can get to the sites that have been infected.

 Apart from being highly mobile, leukocyte cells are also distinguished because they can and indeed do shift their shapes regularly.
 This characteristic is also essential in enabling leukocyte cells to carry out their functions.

 Verrrry helpful.
 I have to throw together a Powerpoint on all types of cells, and it’s due at midnight, TODAY!
 So this helped me out

 what happened to all the plant specialized cells.

 Yeah there are many other specialized cells that are not mentioned here but at least this review was helpful!

 thanks,i more understand this than my teacher explaination..i learn a lot from here